codemaster138/codemaster138.github.io/posts/nodes-part-1-handshake.md

   - blockchain
 ---

-Not too long ago, I was looking through all the nerdy chat groups I'm in, and discovered a very interesting project – handshake.org.
-I read through the website, and became immediately intrigued by its premise:
+Not too long ago, I was looking through all the nerdy chat groups I'm in and discovered a very interesting project – handshake.org.
+When I read through the website, I became immediately intrigued by its premise:

 > Handshake is a decentralized, permissionless naming protocol where every peer is validating and in charge of managing the root DNS naming zone with the goal of creating an alternative to existing Certificate Authorities and naming systems.